Chryse and Argyre: Ramayana Mythology

 you strive hard in the Yavadvipa which splendorous with seven kingdoms [islands];

 that Golden-Silver islands are enwreathed with gold-mines.The Dindorf edition of Stephanus Byzantinus (4 volumes) contains annotation from Lucas Holstenius in the second volume, Abraham Berkelius in the third volume, and Thomas de Pinedo in the fourth volume.
 Berkellius state that Ἰαβαδίου (Iabadiou) come from the word "iaba" which means "barley".
 Biegman in Hikajat Tanah Hindia (The Tale of Hindia Land) argue that yava or iaba means "jali" (Melayu) or "job's tear" (in English).
-As for the word "diu", Berkelius said that for Persians and Indians there is no one who does not know that "diu" denotes dvipa (island).
+As for the word "diu", Berkelius said for Persians and Indians there is nobody who does not know that "diu" denotes dvipa (island).
 So Iabadiou was a transliteration of Yavadvipa.
 But, as for Pinedo said "It was not easy for me to believe that gold and silver only belong to them".

 Aftermath

 In 1877, Chryse and Argyre were recalled to life by the astronomer Giovanni Schiaparelli, who used the planetary opposition of that year to begin mapping the planet Mars.
 As an expert in ancient astronomy and geography, he was very familiar with classical legends and fabled lands and used them to name the features he could see through the telescope.
 He assumed that dark areas might be low flat "seas", as they are on the Moon, while "land" would be lighter.
 In particular, he noted several light patches that he took to be islands; he named the most striking circular one Hellas (for Greece) and two others Chryse and Argyre.

-It was only with the observations made from Martian orbit by Mariner 9 in 1972 that it became clear that these light areas were not islands at all, but depressions carpeted with light windblown dust.
+It was only with the observations made from Martian orbit by Mariner 9 in 1972 that it became clear these light areas were not islands, but depressions carpeted with light windblown dust.
 Chryse is really a low flat plain, but the name has been kept and it is now known as Chryse Planitia, "Chryse Plain".
 Argyre (like Hellas) is, in fact, a broad impact crater and is now Argyre Planitia, "Argyre Plain", which in turn has given its name to one of the cartographic quadrangles of the Martian atlas.